Skip to Content

 Living in Bulgaria Will Be An Adventure

-Bulgaria boasts scenery that can leave you breathless, from the snow-capped Rila and Pirin ranges to the sun-kissed beaches along its coastal line, yet this beauty is only the tip of the iceberg.
-Delve deeper, and you’ll find that life in Bulgaria is an adventure of its own, one that goes beyond picturesque landscapes.
+Bulgaria boasts scenery that can leave you breathless, from the snow-capped Rila and Pirin ranges to the sun-kissed beaches along its coastal line, but this beauty is just the beginning.

 First off, let’s talk about that ‘black sheep’ narrative.
 Bulgaria has its struggles, no one’s denying that.
-However, gauging a country’s value merely based on its economic indicators or political turbulence is not just simplistic, but it’s also frankly unjust.
-Here’s a my personal two cents: Bulgaria’s richness isn’t in its bank vaults, but in its heart and soul.
+However, gauging a country’s value merely based on its economic indicators or political turbulence is kind of unjust and here’s my two cents on this topic: Bulgaria’s richness isn’t in its bank vaults, but in its heart and soul.

 Learn To Look Beyond & Embracing Bulgaria’s Contrasts

 At first glance, Bulgaria might seem like a nation of contrasts, much like the colorful juxtapositions seen in the streets of India.
-The old with the new, the rich histories clashing with modern aspirations, traditions rubbing shoulders with contemporary vibes, sights of poverty noticed right next to luxirous modern buildings…
+The old with the new, the rich histories clashing with modern aspirations, poverty mixed with luxirous modern buildings, and so on…

 But here’s the thing – it’s these contrasts that form Bulgaria’s very soul.
 Venture into Sofia, the capital, and you’ll witness centuries-old Orthodox churches standing proudly next to shimmering skyscrapers.
-Not too far away, in one of the most underrated European cities– Plovdiv, Roman amphitheaters echo stories of ancient times while hosting the newest global music festivals.
+Visit one of the most underrated European cities– Plovdiv, and you’ll find an ancient Roman amphitheater, hosting global music festivals but also a lot of poverty, trash, and poor infrastructure.
 A bit of a head-scratcher?
-Absolutely.
-But that’s the magic of Bulgaria, it keeps you on your toes.
+Yup.
+But that’s the magic of Bulgaria, it keeps you on your toes at all times.

 Living here, one learns to embrace these contrasts rather than resist them.
 Much like how Indian streets teach resilience amid chaos, Bulgaria teaches you to find beauty in disparity.
-It’s in the local ‘mehana’ where the elderly folks chat about politics and then, in the same breath, discuss the latest from Silicon Valley.
+It’s in the local ‘mehana’ where the elderly folks chat about everything from personal problems to politics and these semi-drunk to drunk conversations are beautiful…

 The Bulgarian Way: Time, Traditions, and Trysts